This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 All Christmas foods I love hold distinct memories, probably because my family has always held so many traditions.
 Without putting on any fanfare, Mom and Grandma crafted our customs by creating habits every year.
 I remember each family had a certain food they made.
-Grandma had her peppernuts and Mom had her peanut clusters.
+Grandma had her peppernuts, and Mom had her peanut clusters.
 I’m sure when my sister and I were young, Mom loved how simple and quick peanut clusters were.
-Also, my dad would always be as excited for peanut clusters as us kids were for presents!.
+Also, my dad would always be as excited for peanut clusters as we kids were for presents!.

 Mom didn’t need a recipe, but would often simply pour a combination of chocolates together in a double boiler with peanuts.
 Since there are so few ingredients, it means that each one is super important.

 Peanut clusters can use any variety of chocolate, from milk to dark.
 Usually, I go towards darker chocolate, but that can easily overpower the peanuts.
 Instead, a mixture of semisweet and white chocolate lets both the peanuts and the chocolate shine through.
-Once melted, you don’t notice that the white is in there, but the sweet lighter flavor is perfect!
+Once melted, you don’t notice that the white is in there, but the sweet, lighter flavor is perfect!

 Peanut Clusters